 Should I vaccinate my child early?

 - One vaccine at 4 years old

 Advice for those travelling overseas or to Auckland is kept up to date on the Ministry of Health’s website: https://www.health.govt.nz/your-health/conditions-and-treatments/diseases-and-illnesses/measles/2019-measles-outbreak-information

-What if I or my child feel worse or have symptoms, and need to go to a doctor again?
+What if I or my child feel sick, and suspect measles OR already have measles and need to see a doctor again?

 If you need to see a doctor, phone the medical centre or after-hours clinic before going there and tell them you (or your child) may have measles.
 When you arrive, you must be isolated and not sit in the waiting room.

 My child hasn’t been in the same classroom as a measles case.
 Are they still at risk?

 If your child has been in the same class, room or space as the person with measles while they were infectious, then your child will have been exposed.
 If your child is not in the same class, even though they may have been in the same classroom afterwards or in the same hall or playground, the risk is much lower.
 The school is not asking you to keep your child at home, but do watch for symptoms, particularly if they are not vaccinated.
 We also ask you to check that they are vaccinated.